EtienneNtumba/FGWAS_ANALYSIS/README.md

 This project is open-source and available under the **MIT License**.

 ## Contact
-For questions or contributions, reach out at **your-email@example.com** or open an issue in the repository.
+For questions or contributions, reach out at **etienne.ntumba.kabongo@umontreal.ca** or open an issue in the repository.